 Padang Besar to Kuala Lumpur

-After entering Malaysia, the bus driver took a stop for lunch in Malaysia, and there was a great restaurant with buffet and self service.
-It was not so expensive, we just did our complete lunch for 15 RM (Malaysian Ringgits) for two persons.
-The rest of the journey was amazing, because we saw a lot of scenes.
-On the way to Kuala Lumpur, you’ll see Ipoh and Penang in Malaysia.
+After entering Malaysia, the bus driver took a stop for lunch in Malaysia.
+There was a nice restaurant with buffet and self service.
+It was not expensive.
+We just did our complete lunch for 15 RM (Malaysian Ringgits) for two persons.
+The rest of the journey was smooth and interesting.
+Because we saw a lot of scenery.
+On our way to Kuala Lumpur, we saw Ipoh and Penang in Malaysia.
 Both Thailand and Malaysian landscapes were green and beautiful.
 The Malaysian side is more beautiful because we had a long journey towards Kuala Lumpur.